downfromthetrees/the_magic_eye/README.md

 * Private message first time subreddit posters with a custom message
 * Report unmoderated posts over a given karma threshold

-All features are fully customisable using the AutoModerator model of having a wiki page that stores subreddit settings.
+Like AutoModerator, Magic Eye is configured using a wiki page that stores subreddit settings.

 ## Getting Started